guillesanbri/guillesanbri.github.io/about.md

 Hey!
 I'm Guillermo, a research engineer focused on deep learning and computer vision, especially when they are applied to real-world systems.
 My main interests are efficient inference, self-supervised learning, edge deployment, robotics, environmental sensing, and a long etcetera.
 I like working on hard problems, pushing boundaries a little further, and learning along the way.

-Tech aside (tricky) I'm into [long-distance running](https://www.strava.com/athletes/135079462) and traveling.
+Tech aside (tricky) I'm into [long-distance running](https://www.strava.com/athletes/135079462) and classical art.

 ### Background